Associate Professor & Chair of Political Science

 Carnegie Hall, 203h

 Before joining the Macalester faculty in 2004, Paul Dosh taught at Carleton College, the University of California at Berkeley, and San Quentin Prison.
 A Fulbright-Hays scholar, he is the recipient of several teaching awards.
 An expert on Latin American politics and social movements, he is the author of Demanding the Land: Urban Popular Movements in Peru and Ecuador, 1990-2005 (Penn State).
 His articles appear in Journal of Latin American Studies, Latin American Perspectives, Latin American Politics & Society, Mobilizing Ideas, NACLA Report on the Americas, Perspectives on Politics, and Political Science Educator.
 As a Montessori educator, Paul offers an innovative learning environment that emphasizes self-teaching, peer-teaching, and civic engagement.
-His courses include Foundations of Comparative Politics, Latin America through Women’s Eyes, Latin American Politics, Urban Latino Power, Comparative Democratization, Comparative Social Movements, Urban Politics of Latin America, Senior Research Seminar, and the Chuck Green Civic Engagement Fellowship.
+His courses include Foundations of Comparative Politics, Latin America through Women’s Eyes, Latin American Politics, Urban Latinx Power in the U.S., Comparative Social Movements, Urban Politics of Latin America, Senior Research Seminar, and the Chuck Green Civic Engagement Fellowship.

 As an educator, scholar, activist, and poet, Paul has been engaged with social justice struggles in the Americas for most of his life and has worked in ten Latin American countries.
 He loves to dance salsa.